plos-clan/limine-xmake-cxx-template/README.md

-# Limine C Xmake Template
+# Limine C++ Xmake Template

-This repository contains a basic x86-64 kernel in C using Limine.
+This repository contains a basic x86-64 kernel in C++ using Limine.

 Only UEFI is supported, because BIOS related files are not included.